mosn/envoy-go-ldap-auth/README.md

 Filter queries can use the `%s` placeholder that is replaced by the username provided in the `Authorization` header of the request.
 For example: `(&(objectClass=inetOrgPerson)(gidNumber=500)(uid=%s))`, `(cn=%s)`.

-- bind_dn, string, default ""
+- bindDn, string, default ""

 The domain name to bind to in order to authenticate to the LDAP server when running on search mode.
 Leaving this empty with search mode means binds are anonymous, which is rarely expected behavior.
 It is not used when running in bind_mode.

-- bind_password, string, default ""
+- bindPassword, string, default ""

 The password corresponding to the `bindDN` specified when running in search mode, used in order to authenticate to the LDAP server.